It’s A Beautiful Day In Leonard Cohen’s Neighborhood

 We are also afforded a Cohen-narrated tour of the immigrant neighborhood in which he then lived, a brief shot of the local kids at play, and the ultra-cool, sunglasses-clad, barefoot, Euroswank version of Leonard Cohen watching the local street scene.

 The video even contains a feat of derring-do.
-Hazel Field, credited for the art on the Recent Songs cover, climbs over the railing of an adjacent balcony, steps over open air to grab the railing of Cohen’s balcony and finally lands on that platform.
+Hazel Field, credited for the art on the Field Commander Cohen cover, climbs over the railing of an adjacent balcony, steps over open air to grab the railing of Cohen’s balcony and finally lands on that platform.

 Scenes From Song Of Leonard Cohen